The Idolmaster: Anime

 An original net animation adaptation of the spin-off manga by Akane, Puchimas!
 Petit Idolmaster, was produced by Gathering and directed by Mankyū.
 The 64 short episodes streamed between January and March 2013.
 A second season titled Puchimas!!
 Puchi Puchi Idolmaster streamed 74 episodes between April and June 2014.
 The series revolves around the 765 Pro idols as they are accompanied by super-deformed versions of themselves.
 An OVA episode was bundled with ASCII Media Works' Dengeki Maoh magazine in October 2012.

 An animated music video of the spin-off game The Idolmaster Cinderella Girls, featuring the song "Onegai!
 Cinderella", was streamed within the game on November 28, 2013 in celebration of its second anniversary.
 A special animation video featuring the character Mirai Kasuga was streamed within the spin-off game The Idolmaster Million Live! in commemoration of its first anniversary.
 An anime television series adaptation of The Idolmaster Cinderella Girls, produced by A-1 Pictures, aired thirteen episodes from January to April 2015.
 A second season of The Idolmaster Cinderella Girls aired with 12 episodes from July to October 2015 plus an OVA episode released on February 25, 2016.

 An anime television series adaptation of the spin-off game The Idolmaster SideM, featuring male characters and also by A-1 Pictures, aired from October to December 2017.
 An anime television series adaptation of Sumeragi's Wake Atte Mini! spin-off manga, produced by Zero-G and directed by Mankyū, aired from October 9 to December 25, 2018.

-An anime television series adaptation of the spin-off game The Idolmaster Million Live!, produced by Shirogumi and directed by Shinya Watada, is scheduled to air in 2023.
+An anime television series adaptation of the spin-off game The Idolmaster Million Live!, produced by Shirogumi and directed by Shinya Watada, aired from October to December 2023.

+An anime television series adaptation of the spin-off game The Idolmaster Shiny Colors, produced by Polygon Pictures and directed by Mankyuu, aired in 2024.